- TABLE OF CONTENTS

 Sativa or Industrial Hemp is much taller than the others referenced.
 It also has fewer leaves and flowers.
 Right now it is the only type of Hemp allowed to be grown in the EU.
 The fact it has fewer flowers and leaves matters too.

-It is planted in large open fields in tight formations.
+It is usually planted in large open fields in tight formations in Ireland.
 There are more fibers than the other variations and contains fewer Cannabinoids and Terpenes than other forms.
 This is due to its makeup and when you see its long stem and the fact it grows less foliage you can understand why as the majority of CBD is found in the flowers and leaves.
 There is some in the stem but not in significant amounts.
 This type of plant also takes twice as long to grow.
 The low Cannabinoid and Terpene profile, in comparison to PCR hemp, is one of the reasons why our products don’t come from this type of Sativa Hemp.
+It should be noted that Hemp farmers In Ireland would love to be able to be more diverse.
+If they could grow and extract using industry norms, they would.

 If you are going to the expense to produce this type of product you would use a plant that is cannabinoid-rich via Indica or hybrid strains.
 These types cannot be grown legally in the EU to date.
 I am not saying that the Full or Broad-spectrum products made from Sativa are not of good quality, as there are many that are.
 The point is in my opinion if you could use other strains, you could and they could be grown better.

 You will see suppliers claim a Full Spectrum in Ireland.
 This is impossible now as THC is now illegal in Ireland since May 2019.
 Some may dispute this but if you wish to be Full Spectrum, in my opinion, you should have everything.
-All the Cannabinoids, Terpenes, and Flavonoids, etc. When you are missing one or more then you simply are not “FULL” and you are “Broad” THC, by law should by missing from all CBD products in Ireland.
-If a supplier is claiming Full Spectrum they are either misleading the consumer or breaking the laws in Ireland.
+All the Cannabinoids, Terpenes, and Flavonoids, etc. When you are missing one or more then you simply are not “FULL Spectrum” and you are “Broad Spectrum”.
+THC, by law, should be missing from all CBD products in Ireland.
+If a supplier is claiming Full Spectrum they are either misleading the consumer or breaking the law in Ireland.

 Indica is a smaller plant with much more foliage and more flowers.
 It has a stronger Cannabinoid and Terpene profile and generally grown in pots or plots where it has plenty of room to grow.
 It would not grow well in large fields tightly packed together like Sativa as it is not in its makeup to grow tall to get to the sun.
 The plant needs more room and wants to grow outwards in comparison.
 It also has fewer fibers.